Ange-Dvs/PFDA-project/README.md

   `yfinance` tutorials and documentation guided the setup and data fetching process.

 - **Data Analysis:**
-  Pandas and financial metric resources were vital for analyzing daily returns, volatility, and correlations.
+  Pandas and financial metric resources were vital for analysing daily returns, volatility, and correlations.

 - **Visualization:**
-  Plotting techniques and color mapping resources ensured clear and consistent data visualizations.
+  Plotting techniques and colour mapping resources ensured clear and consistent data visualizations.

 - **Statistical Analysis:**
   Financial indicators like SMA, P/E ratio, and beta volatility were used to interpret stock trends and risks.